CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 to upload to an S3 repository.

 This method requires [additional setup in AWS IAM](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-Follow the procedure there, but skip the third step:
+Use the procedure in the linked documentation for the first two steps described below:

-1\.
-Create an OIDC provider for your EKS cluster
+1. Create an OIDC provider for your EKS cluster.
-2\.
-Create an IAM policy for bucket access and an IAM role with a trust relationship with the OIDC provider in step 1.
+2. Create an IAM policy for bucket access and an IAM role with a trust relationship with the OIDC provider in step 1.

 The third step is to associate that IAM role with a ServiceAccount, but there's no need to